PETER J. GALASSO, Esq.

 & Ethical Standards by both his peers and the Judiciary.

-After graduating Magna Cum Laude from the highly regarded Business School at SUNY Albany, where he concentrated his studies in accounting and management science, Peter attended and graduated from Boston University of Law.
+After graduating Magna Cum Laude from the highly regarded Business School at SUNY Albany, where he concentrated his studies in accounting and management science, Peter attended and graduated from the prestigious Boston University School of Law.
 He thereafter began his legal career by honing his trial skills as an Assistant District Attorney in Bronx County.
 About four (4) years later, Peter entered private practice and focused on matrimonial and commercial litigation.
 In late 1988, Peter joined his long-time partner James Langione and established his own law firm in Garden City.

 Peter's resume includes over thirty years of litigating cases involving immensely significant legal challenges.
 In one of his groundbreaking cases entitled Brim v.
 Combs, Peter represented world-renowned entertainer, Sean "P. Diddy" Combs in a Mount Vernon, NY Family Court proceeding where the Petitioner sought an upward modification of P. Diddy's child support obligation for the parties’ son.
 Rather than permit Ms. Brim’s attorney the opportunity to cross-examine his celebrity client for months about his otherwise confidential financial information, Peter refused to produce P-Diddy for a deposition and did not allow him to testify at trial, over which the news media was salivating.
 Peter’s unique defense was predicated not on his client's ability to pay support, but on his child’s provable "reasonable" expenses.
 Because Peter's client did not testify, the Family Court initially slammed him with an award of $35,000 per month that was based on a veritable wish list of expenses.
 In response to media inquiries, Peter called the decision “patently unreasonable” and promised that a successful appeal would follow.
 It did.
 The Appellate Division slashed the Family Court award almost in half and this case set the standard for similar high-income cases throughout New York State in ruling that all child support award determinations must be governed by the child's reasonable needs as opposed to being set based on the wealth of the payor parent.